Shorne Country Park

 Steps Lake is the first lake you see as you approach from the car park.
 This is approximately 61m long and 33m wide.
 (0.5 acres) There are 14 pegs with reeds either side.
 Pegs 10 and 11 have a large lily pad as a feature.
 There is a bed of reeds approximately 2m(6.5ft) wide running down the middle of the lake.
 These reeds hide a secret – a sunken conveyor belt, from when it was a working quarry.
 Steps Lake varies in depth from 1m to approximately 2.5m (8.5ft) in the middle with pegs 1 – 7 being slightly shallower than the opposite side.
 Peg 7 and 8 on the lake are designed for disabled anglers.
 All swims fish well (author’s opinion).

 Long Lake is to the left of Steps Lake and has 17 Pegs.
 Long lake is approximately 130m long and 20m wide (0.65 acres) There is one smallish island to fish to, which can be reached comfortably from pegs 7 and 10.
-Long Lake contains many features such as lily pads and rushes, and varies in depth from as little as 0.5m to over 3m in the middle.
+Long Lake contains many features such as lily pads and rushes.
+It also varies in depth from as little as 0.5m to over 3m in the middle.
 Careful plumbing is therefore necessary to find the shelves and undulations, if you are to maximise the potential of your swim.
 Don’t be put off by the floating weed as the carp like to hide underneath it.
 Peg 8 is designed for disabled anglers.

 Both Lakes are well stocked with tench, roach, rudd, perch, crucian carp, carp to about 10lb, maybe more, fantails and many hybrids of the aforementioned.

 Like any other fishery certain rules apply.
 These are posted on the notice boards at both lakes.